Person wearing gloves checking a monitor on a firefighter's gear

 December 10, 2021

-The Characterizing exposure to benzene, toluene, and naphthalene in firefighters wearing different types of new or laundered PPE peer-reviewed journal article, led by Alex Mayer, Kenny Fent, and colleagues from the National Institute for Occupational Safety & Health (NIOSH) with contributions by Gavin Horn and Steve Kerber from UL’s Fire Safety Research Institute (FSRI), was recently published in International Journal of Hygiene and Environmental Health.
+The Characterizing exposure to benzene, toluene, and naphthalene in firefighters wearing different types of new or laundered PPE peer-reviewed journal article, led by Alex Mayer, Kenny Fent, and colleagues from the National Institute for Occupational Safety & Health (NIOSH) with contributions by Gavin Horn and Steve Kerber from the Fire Safety Research Institute (FSRI), part of UL Research Institutes, was recently published in International Journal of Hygiene and Environmental Health.

 The fire service has become more aware of the potential for adverse health outcomes due to occupational exposure to hazardous combustion byproducts.
 Because of these concerns, personal protective equipment (PPE) manufacturers have developed new protection concepts like particulate-blocking hoods to reduce firefighters exposure.
 Additionally, fire departments have implemented exposure reduction interventions like routine laundering of PPE after fire responses.